kirkofypsi/7DWorkProblemModel/README.md

        * Undefined career paths  &nbsp;  &nbsp;  &nbsp; <-- *Work problem*
        * Outsiders favored over insiders  &nbsp;  &nbsp;  &nbsp; <-- *Work problem*

 __The Institute for a Better Workplace__ decided to open-source work problem taxonomy in order to make it available to researchers and companies interested in the topic.
-It is our hope that this taxonomy will be used to improve work environments and the health of employees around the world.
+It is our hope that this taxonomy will be used to improve work environments and the well-being of employees around the world.
 <br/>
 # Explore [ 7D Work Problem Model™](taxonomy.md)
 <br/>
 <br/>

 ### References

 [1] Jean-Luc Kop, Virginie Althaus, Nadja Formet, Vincent Grosjean, Systematic comparative content analysis of 17 psychosocial work environment questionnaires using a new taxonomy, International Journal of Occupational and Environmental Health, April 2016